2 men face new trial over scheme to kidnap Michigan governor

 The government alleges that Fox, who was living under a Grand Rapids-area vacuum shop, and Croft, a trucker from Bear, Delaware, wanted to target Whitmer as well as other public officials over their tough restrictions during the early months of the COVID-19 pandemic.

 A handmade “shoot house” was erected for weekend gun drills.
-There’s evidence that Croft, Fox and undercover operatives took a night ride to northern Michigan to check Whitmer’s second home and discuss putting an explosive under a bridge.
+There is evidence that Croft, Fox and undercover operatives took a night ride to northern Michigan to check Whitmer’s second home and discuss putting an explosive under a bridge.
 Two men who pleaded guilty will testify again for prosecutors.

 Fox and Croft are charged with conspiracy.
 The first trial ended in a mistrial when the jury couldn’t reach a unanimous verdict against them.
 The jury, however, acquitted Daniel Harris and Brandon Caserta.